lpatmo/git-training-notes/README.md

 git tag -a r0.1 -m "initial home page release"
 ```

-Then if you run `git show r0.1` you can see the tag message. s
+Then if you run `git show r0.1` you'll be able to see the tag message.

 ####What if we need to add a hotfix?
 ```